Kong/kubernetes-testing-framework/README.md

 $ ktf environments create --generate-name
 ```

-And it can be torn down with this command:
+Testing environments can be deleted with this command:

 ```shell
 $ ktf environments delete --name <NAME>